-Preparing Your Farm and Barn For Winter
+How to Prepare Your Barn For Winter

-Depending on the size and scope of your barn and the acreage of the property you live on, some of the major areas to focus on include:
+There's quite enough to do to ensure your horses are prepared for cold air and wet weather.
+Depending on the size and scope of your barn and the acreage of the property you live on, some of the significant areas to focus on include:

 • Fences